DataWitchcraft/tidyverse-ccp-20200310/post-mortem.md

 ## Issues / TO DO

-- RStudio ID - describe how to work with that (files, console, basic keyboars shortcuts, maybe distribute cheatsheet?)
+- RStudio IDE - describe how to work with that (files, console, basic keyboars shortcuts, maybe distribute cheatsheet?), discourage just typing to console

 ### Data visualization